 - Calcium chloride attracts moisture from the air, keeping the road damp even under hot, dry conditions.
 The moisture film provides a cohesive force that binds aggregate particles together, resulting in a hard and compact surface. - A beneficial residual effect accumulates with consistent application year after year.
-As calcium chloride becomes established deeper in the road base, stability improves and frost damage is prevented. - Calcium chloride manufactured by Dow has been used for dust control applications since the early 1920's.
+As calcium chloride becomes established deeper in the road base, stability improves and frost damage is prevented. - Calcium chloride liquid and dry products have been used for dust control applications since the early 1920's.
 No other dust control product or manufacturer comes close to this level of proven performance.